doctorfree/kitty-control/README.md

 ## Overview

-The [Kitty terminal emulator](https://sw.kovidgoyal.net/kitty) has a very powerful system that allows you to control it from the shell prompt, even over SSH.
+The [Kitty terminal emulator](https://sw.kovidgoyal.net/kitty) has a very powerful system that allows remote control from the shell prompt, even over SSH.
 You can change colors, fonts, open new windows, tabs, set their titles, change window layout, get text from one window and send text to another, and much more.

 In addition, `kitty` is [highly configurable](https://sw.kovidgoyal.net/kitty/conf) and can be [controlled from scripts](https://sw.kovidgoyal.net/kitty/remote-control).

-Kitty users frequently adjust many of these customizable settings to better suit the environment in which `kitty` runs - the font size, opacity, alternate configations, fullscreen display, tab titles, foreground and background color, background transparency or image.
+Kitty users frequently adjust many of these customizable settings to better suit the environment in which `kitty` runs.
+For example, it is often necessary to adjust the font size or opacity, use alternate configations, toggle fullscreen display, set tab titles, change foreground and background color, adjust background transparency or set a background image.
 Many `kitty` configuration settings can be modified with defined keymaps and set on the fly with a couple of keystrokes.
 Others require a little more effort, knowledge, and memory (human memory).

-I wanted to be able to script some `kitty` customization for automation and convenience.
-In particular I wanted to be able to quickly and easily switch between preconfigured `kitty` configuration files without losing state or having to quit `kitty` and restart with another configuration.
+Scripting some `kitty` customization enables support for automation and provides an additional layer of convenience.
+In particular, scripted `kitty` actions enables quick and easy switching between preconfigured `kitty` configuration files without losing state or having to quit `kitty` and restart with another configuration.

 Thus we have `kitty-control`, a `bash` script that intends to simplify and ease those `kitty` customizations used fairly frequently.